vaccovecrana/coroutines/README.md

 * [Channel](https://esoco.github.io/coroutines/javadoc/de/esoco/coroutine/Channel.html): This class implements a queue that allow multiple coroutines to perform suspending communication by sending to and receiving from channels.
 * [ChannelId](https://esoco.github.io/coroutines/javadoc/de/esoco/coroutine/ChannelId.html): An interface that is used for the identification of channels.

-Furthermore the main package contains several exception classes that are used by the framework.
+Furthermore, the main package contains several exception classes that are used by the framework.
 All exceptions are unchecked and should therefore always be considered in an application's exception handling.

 The sub-package `step` contains several standard coroutine step implementations.
 All step classes provides factory methods that can be used for a fluent declaration of coroutines based on the methods